coreybb/witch-hat/README.md

 #### Example 4: Dynamic Headers and Query Parameters

-This example shows how to add dynamic headers and query parameters to a request.
+Add dynamic headers and query parameters to a request.

 ```swift
 struct SearchEndpoint: GroupedEndpoint {